-Gluten-Free, Low Carb, Keto, Paleo, and Whole30 Options
+Gluten-Free, Low Carb, and Keto Options

 - Low carb / Keto - this recipe is already fairly low carb and might even be considered Keto by some, but can be made even lower in carbs by omitting some of the leeks after cooking.
 This allows the leeks to infuse the sauce in flavor but then gets rid of much of the carb content.
 I typically remove about half of the leeks after cooking.

 Optional Pot-in-Pot Rice

 If you're interested in making white long grain or basmati rice in your Instant Pot at the same time as your chicken adobo, I have included instructions for how to make rice, pot-in-pot.
 Making pot-in-pot rice is one of the many things that makes Instant Pot cooking magical!
 White rice is low FODMAP and gluten-free but does not comply with the low carb or Keto diets.